BenMorel/dev-certificates/README.md

 ## Generate your *Certificate Authority*

 The Certificate Authority is what will make your browser trust the certificates that you'll generate for your development domains.
-Your browser is bundled with a list of Certificate Autorities that it trusts by default, but because you'll be signing your certificates yourself, we need to instruct it to trust your own certificates.
+Your browser is bundled with a list of Certificate Autorities that it trusts by default, but because you'll be signing your certificates yourself, you need to instruct it to trust your own certificates.

 Just run: